cathiecli/Nanodegree_FullStack/project_1/README.txt

 1. media.py: the class Movie definition
 2. my_movies.py: define various Movie instances
 3. fresh_tomatoes.py: build the front-end for the Movie Trailer project
+4. images directory: contains all the movie poster images

 How to run the project?
 Method #1: